AstralBearStudios/welkin-standard/welkin-standard.typ

 - Two strings are equal if they contain the same strings, in order.
 - Two numbers are equal if $q(a) = q(b).$

+=== Valid Strings
+- No relative members at toplevel (with length 2).
+- No duplicate members, graphs, or connections.

+=== Welkin Information Graphs
 A *Welkin Information Graph (WIG)* is a structure $G = (T, H, L)$ with:
 - A tree $T,$
 - A hypergraph $H,$
 - A tree $L$ isomorphic to $T.$

+=== AST (Recursive)
+- Units:
+- Members are words of units
+- Connections are WIGs with
+- Graphs are WIGs with
+  - Derived terms as children
+  - Ordered triples are arcs.

+=== Encoding
 The *encoding* $E(G)$ of the WIG $G$ is the unique string where
 - All nodes are listed in breadth-first order
 - Leaves are terms ending with "\#"